Allybe/APUSH-Notes/Units/APUSH_Unit_2.md

  - England and France now recognized the full importance of their colonies and shipped large numbers of troops overseas to North America rather than rely on “amateur” colonial forces.

+### The French And Indian War
+ - Not actually between the French and Indians, but they did try to get allegiances with Native Americans.

+ - Took more lives than the American Revolution and took place on three continents including the Caribbean

+ - The British won, but it left them deep in debt.. .

+ - **REMINDER: Winner takes a lot of North American Territory.**

 ### Fort Necessity

   - In 1754, fighting broke out at Fort Necessity.
 Under George Washington's command, 1/3 of colonist soldiers were killed.
-    - "I led my men straight into a massacre, I witnessed their deaths firsthand, I made every mistake and felt the shame rise in me" - History Has Its Eyes On You, Hamilton.
+    - "I led my men straight into a massacre, I witnessed their deaths firsthand, I made every mistake and felt the shame rise in me" - History Has Its Eyes On You, George Washington.

   - The start of the French & Indian War, the native Americans side with the French.